 Theragun Prime vs Elite

-For as much as we love the Theragun Elite, a lot of people are interested to know how the Elite compares to the Theragun Prime model.
+We could go on about how much we love the Theragun Elite, but a lot of people are more interested in a Theragun Elite vs Theragun Prime comparison.

 Theragun Elite vs Prime Exterior Design